Seixas/ABAP_training/README.md

 you can specify a text string in the selection screen.
 try to search with 'UPDATE Z', 'DELETE Z' keywords.
 Also give package if you know it.

 'SAPBC_DATA_GENERATOR' is the program provided by SAP to fill these tables in your system, which can also be accessed through the standard transaction 'BC_DATA_GEN'.

+### ABAP on Eclipse
+https://tools.hana.ondemand.com/#abap > new project > choose ABAP > here we enter connection details of server
+within Eclipse, for block selection use *Shift+Alt+A*
+After, try SAPWebIDE Personal Edition and connect it to a System